| | | | | | | | |

 Zucchini Coins with Marinara and Parmesan

 Preheat the oven to 350 degrees.
-Line a baking sheet with tin foil then coat with cooking spray.
+Line a baking sheet with parchment or foil, then coat with cooking spray.

 Zucchini Coins with Marinara and Parmesan